Meeting Minutes

 {tab=Adjournment}

-The next regularly scheduled meeting will be at 1900 on Monday, 14 July 2014 at the Tri Lakes Cares building, 235 Jefferson Street, Monument, Colorado.
+The next regularly scheduled meeting will be at 1900 on Monday, 13 April 2015 in the Tri Lakes Cares Building, 235 Jefferson Street, Colorado.